mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 - **Result**: I worked 35-40 hours per week, a reduction from previous years, and traveled more than any previous year.
 - **Grade**: B-

 It's not 20 hours, but I did work significantly less in 2023 than 2022.
 I did a lot of travel for both work and non-work.
-I was "out of the office" for about five weeks cumulatively, and everything was fine.
+I was "out of the office" for about five weeks cumulatively, and everything went fine.

-When I signed off in the evenings, my work day usually felt complete, whereas in 2022, I always felt like I was leaving behind loose ends.
+When I signed off in the evenings, my work day usually felt complete, whereas in 2022, I frequently felt like I was leaving behind loose ends.

 ### Earn $100k in profit